roziscoding/zod-express-guard/README.md

 ## Installation

+Just install with your favorite package manager:

+`npm i zod-express-guard`

 Zod, Express and @types/express are peer dependencies, so you can change versions without having to wait for me to update this library.
-That means you have to install them manually like this:
+Newer versions of npm resolve these by default, but you can do it manually like this:

 `npm i -D @types/express && npm i express zod`

-After you've installed the peer dependencies, go ahead and install this:

-`npm i zod-express-guard`

 ## Usage